KamandPrompt/Gymkhana-IITMandi/README.md

 1. After making the desired changes, add and commit your changes.
 2. Push your changes from that branch and make a PR from github.

-You can mention @Signior-X in the Pr description for review.
+You can mention @Signior-X or @abhijeetmanhas in the Pr description for review.
 Also do mention the issue number by as `#{issue-number}` in the description.

 for news updates :
   1. Open the news.json file in news folder.